-Vitek Vanecek shuts out Islanders, halts Capitals’ winless streak
+Vitek Vanecek shuts out Islanders, halts Capitals’ losing streak

 Mantha update

-Anthony Mantha remains on long-term injured reserve after shoulder surgery in early November.
-He has been at the Capitals practice facility for the past couple of weeks, training with hopes of returning this season.
+Winger Anthony Mantha remains on long-term injured reserve after shoulder surgery in early November.

+He has been at the Capitals’ practice facility for the past couple of weeks, training with hopes of returning this season.
 He will have a $5.7 million salary cap hit when he returns.